Definition and Examples of a Goldilocks Economy

-A Goldilocks economy is when growth isn't too hot, causing inflation, nor too cold, creating a recession.
-It has an ideal growth rate of 2%-3%, as measured by gross domestic product growth.
-It also has moderately rising prices, as measured by the core inflation rate.
-The Federal Reserve has set this target inflation rate at 2%.
+A Goldilocks economy exists when growth is neither too hot, causing inflation, nor too cold, creating a recession.
+It has an ideal growth rate of 2–3 percent, as measured by gross domestic product growth, and has moderately rising prices, as measured by the core inflation rate.
+The Federal Reserve has set this target inflation rate at 2 percent.